breadboard-ai/breadboard/seeds/graph-runner/README.md

 classDef default stroke:#ffab40,fill:#fff2ccff,color:#000
 ```

-In this case, we will have flow of control, but not data, resuling in this sequence:
+In this case, we will have flow of control, but not data, resulting in this sequence:

 - run function represented by `node A`
 - run function represented by `node B`